-- PLC programmable logic controller - PBS programmable binary system
+PLC programmable logic controller

+PBS programmable binary system

 By their nature these terms tend to describe controllers that normally work in a binary environment.
-Since all but the smallest programmable controllers can now be equipped to process analog inputs and outputs these labels are not representative of their capabilities.
+Since all but the smallest programmable controllers can now be equipped to process analogue inputs and outputs these labels are not representative of their capabilities.
 For these reason the overall term programmable controller has been widely adopted to describe the family of freely programmable controllers.
 However, to avoid confusion with the personal computer PC, this text uses the abbreviation PLC for programmable (logic) controller.

-6.4 PLC's Hardware Design
+2.4 PLC Hardware Design